nf-core/airrflow/docs/usage.md

 <!-- TODO nf-core: Add documentation about anything specific to running your pipeline.
 For general topics, please point to (and add to) the main nf-core website. -->

+The Bcellmagic pipeline allows processing bulk targeted BCR sequencing data.
+Support for processing TCR sequencing is currently under implementation.

+## Supported sequencing technologies

+### UMI barcoded paired-end sequencing

+This sequencing type requires providing sequences for the V-region primers as well as the C-region primers.

+### UMI barcoded 5'RACE paired-end sequencing

+This sequencig type requires providing only sequences for the C-region primers.

+## UMI barcode handling

+Unique Molecular Identifiers (UMIs) enable the quantification of BCR abundancy in the original sample by allowing to distinguish PCR duplicates from original sample duplicates.
+The UMI indices are random nucleotide sequences of a pre-determined length that are added to the sequencing libraries before any PCR amplification steps, for example as part of the primer sequences.

+The UMI barcodes are typically read from an index file but sometimes can be provided at the start of the R1 or R2 reads:

+- UMIs in the index file: if the UMI barcodes are provided in an additional index file, set the `--index_file` parameter.
+Specify the UMI barcode length with the `--umi_length` parameter.
+You can optionally specify the UMI start position in the index sequence with the `--umi_start` parameter (the default is 0).

+- UMIs in R1 or R2 reads: if the UMIs are contained within the R1 or R2 reads, set the `--umi_position` parameter to `R1` or `R2`, respectively.
+Specify the UMI barcode length with the `--umi_length` parameter.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: